eikek/docspell/website/site/content/docs/install/nix.md

 ## Without Flakes

 Of course, you can also use it without flakes.
-There is `nix/pkg.nix` which contains the derivation of both packages, `docspell-server` and `docspell-joex`.
+There is `nix/pkg.nix` which contains the derivation of both packages, `docspell-restserver` and `docspell-joex`.
 Just call it with your nixpkgs instance as usual:

 ``` nix